johnmutuma5/Notes/DevOps/docker_main.md

 We need to set up explicit PORT mapping in order to ensure that requests coming through a specified PORT on the host are directed to a specified PORT in the container.

-**NB:** *This is a limitation for incoming traffic and not outgoing requests from the container as we already so that the container can send requests successfully e.g. when installing dependencies.*
+**NB:** *This is a limitation for incoming traffic and not outgoing requests from the container as we already saw that the container can send requests successfully e.g. when installing dependencies.*

 PORT forwarding is a runtime constraint i.e. it is determined when running the container and not when building the snapshot/image.
 We therefore don't set it up in the Dockerfile.